 Notes From Underground: Mechanical and electrical services manager for Facility Services, Alan Kelley is also project manager for the North Bardwell utilities work.
-Three sets of underground pipes will be replaced — water, campus steam, and sewerage — but, perhaps counterintuitively, the big excitement is in the sewerage.
+The project involves three sets of underground pipes — water, campus steam, and sewerage — and, perhaps counterintuitively, the big excitement is in the sewerage.

 Those old 12-inch clay pipes, part of the city’s original sewer system, are at risk of collapse.
 But, as Kelley explains, they won’t be replaced: Instead, a project subcontractor, Texas-based Layne Inliner, will blow a new uncured fiberglass liner into the old clay pipes and then inject steam into the lines to harden the fiberglass.